Employment Law in the Public Sector

 Employment law developments, tailored for public sector employers.

-Why this event and why now?
+Why this event matters

-After attending you will:
+After attending, you will:

 • Gain an understanding of the most recent and significant employment-related developments relevant to the public sector.